SEND

 Parental packages include:

-- Opportunities to chat with the Early Intervention Team about any advice or support they may be seeking, such as parenting programmes
+• Opportunities to chat with the Inclusion Team about any advice or support they may be seeking, such as parenting programme

-- Mrs Hicks and Mrs Clarke provide an open-door policy and no question is ever a wrong question.
+• Mrs Wise & Mr Lowry provide an open-door policy and no question is ever a wrong question.
 We place a high value on creating a safe and secure environment for all our families.

 SEN Graduated Response